pbastowski/angular2-now/README.md

 #### Resolving and injecting dependencies

-To add a `ui-router` resolve block, add in to the @State annotation as shown below.
+To add a `ui-router` resolve block, add it to the @State annotation as shown below.

 ```javascript
 @State({